-- Don’t give yourself a hard time by stockpiling food that’s impossible to source.
-Instead, go for grub that you won’t have a problem finding at your local grocery, like rice, pasta, beans, and oats.
+- It’s tough to prep for survival if you’re squirreling away food that’s impossible to source.
+Instead, go for grub you won’t have a problem finding at your local grocery, like rice, pasta, beans, and oats.

 When evacuating your home doesn’t sound like the best plan, bug in instead.
-You’re already prepping medical supplies and food, which means you’re halfway there.
+You’re already stockpiling medical supplies and food, which means you’re halfway there.

 Part of every bug in plan is ensuring your home has what it takes to hold down the fort until things get better.
 Some ways to do so are installing cheap security systems, building a safe room, and setting up booby traps.

 Remember: you’re not just dealing with Mother Nature here.
-When things go south, people turn into desperate folks, so you might have to face intruders or looters, too.
+When things go south, people turn desperate, so you might have to face intruders or looters, too.

-One last thing: don’t forget to stockpile survival gear essentials to be extra prepared.
+One last thing — don’t forget to stockpile survival gear essentials to be extra ready.